 A driving force

-The 2015 BMW Championship was played Sept.
-14-20 at Conway Farms Golf Club in Lake Forest, Illinois.
+The 2016 BMW Championship will be played Sept.
+6-11 at Crooked Stick Golf Club in Carmel, Indiana.
 The tournament is the penultimate event in the PGA TOUR Playoffs for the FedExCup.
 Only the top 70 golfers in the world qualify to compete.
 First held in 1899, the championship is the oldest tournament on the PGA TOUR and second oldest nationally after the U.S. Open.

 All proceeds from the BMW Championship benefit the Evans Scholars Foundation, which has sent more than 10,600 student caddies to college since 1930.
 Since 2007, the event has raised more than $24.4 million for the Program.